InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Defining a singleton

-Declaring a singleton component means that Koin container will keep a *unique instance* of your declared component.
+Declaring a singleton component means that the Koin container will keep a *unique instance* of your declared component.
 Use the `single` function in a module to declare a singleton:

 ```kotlin
 class MyService()